Sheep-y/Automodchef/Readme.md

 * Fix game bugs.
 * Efficiency and power report in kitchen log.
 * Improved packaging machines, with passthrough.
-* Option to load game and bypass Roboto speech.
+* Startup load on all levels and bypass Roboto speech.
 * Higher camera (bird view possible), faster speeds, expanded tooltips.
+* Traditional Chinese translation.
 * And more.
-See config.md or config.txt for details.

 = Installation =